s33dco/topten/readme.md

+#topten

-A Node shell script, make the file executable, scrape the ten most read stories from the BBC website and read in your terminal window.
+###A node shell script to scrape the top ten most read stories from the bbc webiste for you to read in the terminal

-best piped through less.
+* copy to  ~/bin

+* make executable chmod +x topten

+* pipe to less topten | less